Cleansing as an important step in an anti-aging skincare routine.

 Step 2: Cleanse with your regular cleanser.
 This will remove oil and any remaining residues.

 Personally, I’ve never tested the Clarisonic, but I have read about it.
 After doing my research I came to the conclusion that it wasn’t something I wanted to add to my skincare arsenal.
-The main advantage of a Clarisonic seems to be that it provides exfoliation.
-But, with a proper skincare integrating chemical exfoliants you don’t need that extra exfoliation.
-It might actually be too much, and cause more harm than good.
-Furthermore, a Clarisonic cannot replace chemical exfoliation -clearly not as effective-, so why bother?
+The main advantage of using a Clarisonic seems to be that it provides “deep cleansing” as well as skin exfoliation.
+However, it might actually be too harsh to use every day and cause more harm than good in the long term.
+Chemical exfoliators are the way to go for a deeper yet frictionless skin exfoliation.

 〉Products tested and recommended :